dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 When compiling a field-like event, the compiler automatically creates storage to hold the delegate, and creates accessors for the event that add or remove event handlers to the delegate field.
-The addition and removal operations are thread safe, and may (but are not required to) be done while holding the lock ([§9.4.4.19](variables.md#94419-lock-statements)) in the containing object for an instance event, or the `System.Type` object ([§12.8.17](expressions.md#12817-the-typeof-operator)) for a static event.
+The addition and removal operations are thread safe, and may (but are not required to) be done while holding the lock ([§13.13](statements.md#1313-the-lock-statement)) on the containing object for an instance event, or the `System.Type` object ([§12.8.17](expressions.md#12817-the-typeof-operator)) for a static event.

 > *Note*: Thus, an instance event declaration of the form:
 >